thephpleague/csv/source/overview.md

 }
 ~~~

 There's another implementation example that you can found in the [example folder](https://github.com/thephpleague/csv/blob/master/examples/stream.php "Uppercase Streaming Filter example").
-The [Uppercase Stream Filter](https://github.com/thephpleague/csv/blob/master/examples/lib/UppercaseFilter.php) works on reading from and writing to the CSV.
+This time around, the [Uppercase Stream Filter](https://github.com/thephpleague/csv/blob/master/examples/lib/UppercaseFilter.php) works on reading from and writing to the CSV.